kiota-community/kiota-java-extra/Readme.md

 ```

 now you can drop any Open API specification in the `src/<scope>/openapi` folder and configure the extension as usual with Quarkus configuration.
-We highly encourage you to pin `quarkus.kiota.version` to a specific version and not relying on the "latest detection" built-in mechanism for production code.
+We highly encourage you to pin `quarkus.kiota.version` to a specific version instead of relying on the "latest detection" built-in mechanism for production code.

 | config | description |
 |---|---|